heri/studiozenkai/content/post/crystal-high-performance.md

   studiozenkai heri > crystal build fibonacci.cr --release
 ```

-If you had type or algoritmic issues here, then your mistakes will be caught here.
-For example, if you had the reflex to use `Time.now`, then the compiler would ouput
+If you had type or algorithmic issues here, then your mistakes will be caught here.
+For example, if you had the reflex to use `Time.now`, then the compiler would output

 ```sh
 Showing last frame.
 Use --error-trace for full trace.